liewyihseng/COMP2042_CW_liewyihseng/README.md

 		in the src/main/java/group_8_repo.controller package while their views are being stored in the src/main/resources/views folder.

-2. Added levels to the GameScene.
+2. Added levels to GameScene.
 	-	Initially the program comes with only one level, now the game has 10 levels with 10 different difficulties.
 	-	As the user's level increases, the speed of the moving obstacles increases.